 We actively pursue home heating oil only companies, propane companies, dual fuel (home heating oil and propane) companies and selectively target motor fuels acquisitions, especially where they are operating in the markets we currently serve.
-The focus for our acquisitions is both within our current footprint, as well as outside of such areas if the target company is of adequate size to sustain profitability as a stand-alone operation.
-We have used this strategy to expand into several states over the past five years.

 Deliver superior customer service We are dedicated to consistently providing our customers with superior service and a positive customer experience to improve retention and drive additional revenue.
-We have established a Customer Experience Platform and Voice of the Customer (VOC) Program to effectively measure customer satisfaction at certain brands.
+We have established programs and conduct surveys to effectively measure customer satisfaction at certain brands.